NAG is delighted to award the 2023 NAG Public Libraries Project of the Year Grant to Oldham Libraries for their Language Barrier Breakers project.

 The winner for 2022 was Buckinghamshire Libraries with their Memory Bags project.
 Their project aimed to reach out and connect with people living with dementia and other conditions and will enable them to create 45 bespoke bags covering a range of topics.

-Our co-chair, Alison Millar explains the motivation behind providing this fund:
+In 2019, our co-chair, Alison Millar explained the motivation behind providing this fund: